wellsaid-labs/tts-evaluation/docs/EVALUATE_A_MODEL.md

    ```

 7. Send the `metadata_with_prefix.csv` CSV to Michael until he figures out how to share access to
    our MTurk account.
 He'll get the batch started.
-It'll take around 4 hours for the batch to be
+It'll take around 20 minutes per 1000 samples
-   completed.
+   for the batch to be completed.

 8. Michael will send you a CSV containing the results of the MTurk HITs.
    Use `jupyter notebook` to open